Pricing Barrier Options with DeepBSDEs

 The simplest barrier options are those with barrier at some constant level which is active for the entire life of the instrument.
-Two standard examples: A standard Up-and-Out barrier call option with upper barrier $B$ will pay the final call payoff unless the underlier $S$ of the option was observed at a level $S \geq B$ during the life of the option in which case it will pay a rebate $G$.
-A standard up-and-in barrier call option with upper barrier $B$ will pay the final call payoff only if the underlier $S$ of the option was observed at a level $S \geq B$ during the life of the option and otherwise will pay a rebate $G$.
+Two standard examples: A standard Up-and-Out Call option with upper barrier $B$ will pay the final Call payoff unless the underlier $S$ of the option was observed at a level $S \geq B$ during the life of the option in which case it will pay a rebate $G$.
+A standard Up-and-In Call option with upper barrier $B$ will pay the final Call payoff only if the underlier $S$ of the option was observed at a level $S \geq B$ during the life of the option and otherwise will pay a rebate $G$.

-Given a knocked-in instrument, a model, and a valuation approach applied to that model, the knocked-in instrument can be replaced by an immediate payment of the value of the knocked-in instrument according to the model.
+Given a knock-in instrument, a model, and a valuation approach applied to that model, the knocked-in instrument at barrier breach can be replaced by an immediate payment of the value of the knocked-in instrument according to the model without impacting the value of the knock-in instrument before barrier breach.
 In this way, one can restrict oneself to the case of knock-out instruments with rebates.

 There are many instruments with barrier features in Quantitative Finance.
 There are also many other applications in natural sciences, engineering, and economics that involve bounded domains and boundaries in stochastic analysis and stochastic processes.
 Similarly, PDE models in natural sciences and engineering are often posed in bounded domains with boundary conditions imposed at the boundary.
-The extensions presented in this paper to the forward deep BSDE method allow this new methodology to be applied to all these situations and applications.
+The extensions presented in this paper to the forward DeepBSDE method allow this new methodology to be applied to all these situations and applications.